10 Bilingual Learning Activities with Painter’s Tape for Home or School

 Create, trace, and match Chinese and Korean words with painter’s tape

 I’ve seen teachers and parents use painter’s tape to create words and letters since I was a kid!
-This classic activity is a fun way to get kids to build while intimately learning the shapes of text.
+This classic activity is a fun way to get kids to build while intimately learning word shapes.

 Show your child how to trace the texture of the painter’s tape with your fingers.
 If they like to play with blocks or Legos, you can use these open-ended toys to trace over the painter’s tape words!